Circular walk from Lizard village to Kynance Cove (shorter version)

 Photo from 1912 at the National Maritime Museum

-7. Go through the gap and continue on the coast path along the cliff top.
-Just as the hut in the car park comes into view, the path forks.
-Keep right at the fork to a gap in the wall.
+7. Go through the gap and continue on the coast path along the cliff top for just over a quarter of a mile.
+As the hut in the car park comes into view, head to the waymarked gap in the wall.

 On 31st August 1924, the Bardic went aground on Maenheere at the Lizard.
 The Lizard lifeboat brought her 93 crew ashore but 44 returned to the ship to keep the refrigerators running as the ship's cargo was frozen rabbits.
 On 8th September the increasing winds meant it was no longer safe for the crew to remain aboard and they were taken ashore by the lifeboat.
 Without the crew to attend to the refrigerators, they stopped working and the rabbits began to decompose.
 Once the wind dropped, the ship was towed into Falmouth, the smell of which would not have delighted the residents.
 The rotting rabbits were dumped down a mineshaft at St Day.